ly7erg1c/text_manipulation/README.md

 ### API Configuration

-The tool supports integration with multiple threat intelligence services.
+The tool supports integration with multiple threat intelligence services through read-only API queries.
 You can configure API keys through the interactive menu or environment variables.

+**Important**: This tool only performs read-only queries against existing threat intelligence databases.
+No user data is ever submitted, posted, or uploaded to any external services.

 #### Supported Services

 1. **IPInfo** (Optional)
-   - Provides enhanced IP geolocation and threat intelligence data
+   - Provides enhanced IP geolocation and threat intelligence data through read-only queries
    - Free tier: 50,000 requests/month without API key
    - Enhanced features with paid API key
    - Get your API key at: https://ipinfo.io/signup

 2. **VirusTotal** (Required for IP scanning and URL analysis)
-   - Provides malware and threat intelligence data
+   - Provides malware and threat intelligence data through read-only database queries
    - Required for IP scanning and URL analysis functionality
+   - **Privacy Guarantee**: Only performs GET requests to query existing data; never submits user data
    - Get your API key at: https://www.virustotal.com/gui/join-us

 3. **AbuseIPDB** (Required for IP scanning)
-   - Provides IP abuse and reputation data
+   - Provides IP abuse and reputation data through read-only database queries
    - Required for IP scanning functionality
+   - **Privacy Guarantee**: Only performs GET requests to query existing data; never submits user data
    - Get your API key at: https://www.abuseipdb.com/register

+#### Privacy and Data Handling

+**Critical Privacy Information:**

+- **No Data Submission**: This tool never submits, posts, or uploads any user data to external APIs
+- **Read-Only Queries**: All API interactions are strictly read-only GET requests to query existing intelligence databases
+- **Local Processing**: All data extraction and manipulation occurs locally on your machine
+- **No Logging**: User data is never logged or transmitted to external services
+- **Limited Results**: If an artifact (hash, IP, URL) is not present in the external intelligence corpus, the tool will return "not found" or "no result" rather than submitting the data for analysis

+**What This Means:**
+- Your hashes, IP addresses, and URLs remain private
+- No traces of your queries are left in external systems
+- The tool only checks if data already exists in public threat intelligence databases
+- Perfect for sensitive environments where data privacy is paramount

 #### Setting Up API Keys